DmitryScaletta/twitch-dlp/README.md

 --unmute POLICY             Try to unmute muted fragments.
 Keep in mind that
                             160p and 360p have slightly worse audio quality.
                             Available values:
-                            - quality (default for 480p and higher) - check all formats, unmute only if best audio quality is available
+                            * quality (default for 480p and higher) - check all formats, unmute only if best audio quality is available
-                            - any - check all formats, unmute if any audio quality is available
+                            * any - check all formats, unmute if any audio quality is available
-                            - same_format (default for 360p and lower) - only
+                            * same_format (default for 360p and lower) - only
                               check downloading format, unmute if available
-                            - none - don't try to unmute fragments --downloader NAME           Name of the external downloader to use.
+                            * off - don't try to unmute fragments --downloader NAME           Name of the external downloader to use.
                             Currently supports: aria2c, curl, fetch (default).
 --merge-method METHOD       How fragments should be merged.
 Merging happens
                             only after all fragments are downloaded.
                             Available values:
-                            - ffconcat (default) - using ffmpeg's concat demuxer, no fixup needed
+                            * ffconcat (default) - using ffmpeg's concat demuxer, no fixup needed
-                            - append - merge all fragments into one file and fixup using ffmpeg (like yt-dlp does) --merge-fragments           Merge already downloaded fragments.
-                            Example: "npx twitch-dlp FILENAME
+                            * append - merge all fragments into one file and fixup using ffmpeg (like yt-dlp does) --merge-fragments           Merge already downloaded fragments.
+A FILENAME should be passed instead of a video link.
+The FILENAME must match the fragment names but without ".part-FragN".
+Example: "npx twitch-dlp FILENAME --merge-fragments".
-                            --merge-fragments".
-FILENAME must match
-                            the fragment names but without ".part-FragN".
-                            Works with this options: --download-sections,
-                            --merge-method
+                            Can be used with:
+                            * --download-sections - merge only specific part of the video
+                            * --unmute - try to unmute downloaded fragments according to passed unmute policy (off by default)
+                            * --merge-method - change merge method

 It's also possible to pass streamlink twitch plugin args:
 --twitch-disable-ads, --twitch-low-latency, --twitch-api-header,